rpt12-fec-ateam/Carousel/README.md

-# About The Author module from goodreads
+# About The Item Carousel module from dailyHarvest

->  The module will display author info of the book that is displayed.
-Specifically, this module will
-    display the author's name, number of followers, and a biography.
-Also, the top 5 books of that author will display along with a pop-up window with detailed book information that displays if the user hovers over a particular book title.
+>  This module will display at least 3 images, or more according to the specific item of the item detail page, along of the benefits type of each item.
+The benefits type will be also different in number to each item.

 ## Related Projects